JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Evaluation

 \subsubsection{Simulation Parameter Settings}

-To determine the simulation parameters, we conducted extensive measurements of data transmission over the testing network.
-First, we measured the transmission latency $t$ by sending 4,096-byte UDP data fragments for 15 minutes and recording the latency of each fragment.
-These tests were repeated across multiple days to account for temporal variations.
-The results showed stable UDP transmission latency ranging from 0.0095 to 0.015 seconds, so we set $t = 0.01$ seconds for our simulation.
+To determine the simulation parameters, we conducted a series of detailed measurements over the testing network to characterize its latency, throughput, and packet loss behavior.
+We first measured the transmission latency $t$ by continuously sending 4,096-byte UDP data fragments for 15 minutes and recording the latency of each fragment.
+This experiment was repeated across multiple days to capture potential temporal variations in network performance.
+The observed latencies were highly stable, ranging from 0.029 to 0.039 seconds, and we therefore used the average value $t = 0.034$ seconds in our simulations.

-Next, we measured the maximum network transmission rate $r_{link}$ and the parity fragment generation rate $r_{ec}$.
-Using 4,096-byte packets, we found that $r_{link} = 19,144$ packets per second.
-To determine $r_{ec}$, we used the ``liberasurecode'' library~\cite{liberasurecode} to generate parity fragments for FTGs, each consisting of $n = 32$ fragments.
-As $m$ (the number of parity fragments) increased from 1 to 16, $r_{ec}$ decreased from 319,531 to 41,561 fragments per second.
-Since $r_{ec}$ remained higher than $r_{link}$ even at $m = 16$, the actual transmission rate was limited by the network link, $r = r_{link}$.
-However, in high-bandwidth networks where $r_{link} > r_{ec}$, transmission could be limited by $r_{ec}$.
+Next, we evaluated the maximum network transmission rate, $r_{link}$, and the parity fragment generation rate, $r_{ec}$.
+Using 4,096-byte packets, we measured a link throughput of $r_{link} = 29{,}000$ packets per second.
+To quantify $r_{ec}$, we used the ``liberasurecode'' library~\cite{liberasurecode} to generate parity fragments for FTGs consisting of $n = 32$ fragments.
+As the number of parity fragments $m$ increased from 1 to 16, the measured $r_{ec}$ decreased from 319,531 to 41,561 fragments per second due to the growing encoding overhead.
+Because $r_{ec}$ remained higher than $r_{link}$ even at $m = 16$, the actual transmission rate was bounded by the network link capacity, i.e., $r = r_{link}$.
+However, in high-bandwidth environments where $r_{link} > r_{ec}$, the effective throughput would instead be limited by the encoding rate $r_{ec}$.
+We then characterized packet loss behavior empirically using the same testing network.
+From these measurements, we identified three representative packet loss intensity levels: low ($\lambda_{low} = 20$ packets per second), medium ($\lambda_{medium} = 400$ packets per second), and high ($\lambda_{high} = 1000$ packets per second).
+The packet loss process was modeled as a Poisson process, in which the inter-loss intervals follow an exponential distribution parameterized by the rate $\lambda$, capturing the random and memoryless nature of loss events in large-scale networks.

-We determined packet loss rates based on common wide-area network classifications: low, medium, and high.
-A low loss rate (under 0.1\%) corresponds to $\lambda_{low} = r \times 0.1\% = 19$ lost packets per second.
-A medium loss rate (2\%) results in $\lambda_{medium} = r \times 2\% = 383$ lost packets per second, while a high loss rate (5\%) gives $\lambda_{high} = r \times 5\% = 957$ lost packets per second.
-The packet loss generation process uses an exponential distribution with these rate parameters to model the time intervals between consecutive packet loss events.